phatnguyen-97/toeic/part-5/source/test-1.md

 (C) Although </br>
 (D) Whereas </br>

-7. Windpower Co. is faced with financial hardship, so in order to overcome this crisis, ……financial support is needed. </br>
+7. Windpower Co. is faced with financial hardship, so in order to overcome this crisis, ____ financial support is needed. </br>
 (A) extend </br>
 (B) extent </br>
 (C) extensive </br>